 RESPECT THE VINTAGE OF YOUR HOUSE, WHICHEVER DECADE IT WAS BUILT IN.

-You may live in a ranch house yet dream of having a Victorian with pink scroll work over every inch of it’s façade, but think long and hard before doing something extreme.
+You may live in a ranch house yet dream of having a Victorian with pink scroll work over every inch of its façade, but think long and hard before doing something extreme.
 “It’s that saying that carpenters have, ‘Measure twice, cut once,'” says Cathy Galbraith, the executive director of Portland’s Bosco-Milligan Foundation, which oversees the Architectural Heritage Center.
 “Be careful of decisions that are irreversible and don’t buy into the fast-pitch sales.
 People care about the character of houses, and when you disregard the qualities of the house, you’re simply taking away the future value of the property, both its intrinsic value and your financial investment.
 Plus, it’s disorienting to walk into a house that’s one style on the outside and another on the inside.
 Don’t have a 1930s house with a Victorian kitchen in it.
 That’s historic, but it’s not really appropriate.”

 Just because your house has been stripped of period details doesn’t mean that it’s impossible to restore its original look.
 Often, there are clues in your house that will give you some idea of what it used to look like.
 “Sometimes we take apart projects as if we’re detectives,” says Olson.
 “We’ll look for hints of what may have been there.
 We look for old paint lines, shadows of moldings and the difference in ages among different pieces of wood.
 You can see where things have been nailed off or walls have been created or removed.
 A tear-out on a project can often reveal interesting information.
 The story of your house is often there just waiting to be discovered.”

-No matter the era of your house, a room is more that just four walls.
+No matter the era of your house, a room is more than just four walls.
 And a room’s details are often what make it appealing.
 “The most valuable rooms in a house that you can restore are the living room and dining room,” says Wade Freitag, the owner of Craftsman Design and Renovation in Portland.
 “For example, intact mantels and leaded glass are what those rooms were designed for, so it’s worthwhile to restore them.”Smaller items, such as intricate or engraved latches, pulls and knobs can also enhance the period character and beauty of your house.
 “Anytime you have these artisan elements involved in designing a house, it’s almost as if a universal language is being passed down in art,” says Byrnes.
 “Today, these pieces are 100 to 150 years old or older, yet the artisan who made them is still speaking of craftsmanship and quality – things we may be missing today in what we design and build.”

 Making a home your own is an important part of living in a house.
 “Understand how the spaces in your home were used historically and then look at how you want to interpret them for your lifestyle,” says Byrnes.
 “That has nothing to do with renovations.
 It has to do with making it compatible.
 Hang things on the walls that define who you are.
 Put up family photographs or Grandma’s quilt or a piece of art you really enjoy.
 Gustav Stickley and others wrote about that, and that’s why you often see old spinning wheels and items from the past in Arts and Crafts houses.
 The idea was to bring your family’s history and heritage into the house as well as more contemporary items.”